ACES$ Alabama caregiver hugging a teen boy with developmental disabilities

 Flexible Lessons to Meet Unique Needs and Goals

 We provide lessons at three levels of increasing complexity.
-This approach allows students to continue growing and refining their independent living skills.
-From daily living and interpersonal relationships to employment, students can master the skills they need to live their best lives.
+This approach allows participants to continue growing and refining their independent living skills.
+From daily living and interpersonal relationships to employment, participants can master the skills they need to live their best lives.

 Teacher giving a student a vocational activity